ajwills72/rmip/docs/part2-overview.md

 For activities based around R, students will continue to use the RStudio server account they were allocated at Stage 1.
 They should be prompted a week before the module starts to request login details if they do not have them.

+There is a need for an online **lab book** system (see above).
+A single Rmarkdown file on RStudio server might be one good solution ... then could then knit this and submit a single HTML file to the DLE by the deadline.

 For activities using Open Sesame, students will need to install this on their machine.
 There is time in the schedule for them to do this in class.

+## Employability skills

+Communication skills.
+Group working to deadline.
+Project planning / timetabling.
+Critical thinking / analysis.

+## Ethics

+The students wrtite a detailed description of their methods; the discussion and approval of this document by staff provides a practical insight into ethics in these fairly innocous studies.